tamn2112/cmf-d_2024_Project-/README.md

 ### Setup
 1. Prerequisites
+   + Having JSNode, VSCode and JavaScript installed in your local machine

-2. Clone the repository to your local machine:
+3. Clone the repository to your local machine
+  + git clone
+  + git pull